How to transform communications with Bigleaf

 Work-from-home and social distancing trends accelerated during the COVID-19 pandemic, as organizations found new ways to connect with their customers, partners, and vendors in the new environment.

-Many of their plans have revolved around a new or increased usage of VoIP and UCaaS, with solutions such as Zoom and GoToMeeting.
-With this usage comes the need to address common issues related to these internet-reliant systems: calls that drop or that sound choppy or robotic, and outages or lag that affects the performance of their video conferences, screen shares in collaboration apps, or video meetings.
+Many of their plans revolved around new or increased reliance on VoIP and UCaaS, with solutions including Zoom, Microsoft Teams, and GoToMeeting.
+Common issues arose with the internet-reliant systems, including calls that sound choppy or robotic, or drop altogether, as well as outages or lag that affect the performance of VoIP phone calls, video conferences, and screen shares in collaboration apps.

-Since VoIP and UCaaS traffic are very sensitive to internet performance, this customer needed a way to ensure the reliability and quality of their video conferences.
-Bigleaf’s Dynamic QoS and owned and operated Cloud Access Network work together to provide the reliability and performance the ad tech company needed.
+VoIP and UCaaS traffic is very sensitive to internet performance, and the company needed to ensure that they would continue uninterrupted.
+Bigleaf’s Dynamic QoS and Cloud Access Network work together to prioritize the business-critical applications automatically.

-These features allow Bigleaf’s SD-WAN to detect and respond to change in the available circuit throughput, when sensitive traffic can be affected, and prioritizes BOTH inbound and outbound VoIP and UCaaS traffic over bulk data (ex.
-YouTube data traffic).
-Our Dynamic QoS detects the bandwidth bottleneck in the path to and from the customer’s site and adapts QoS to ensure traffic isn’t buffered in QoS-unaware ISP routers.
+Bigleaf detects and responds to change in the available circuit throughput, when sensitive traffic can be affected, and prioritizing both inbound and outbound VoIP and UCaaS traffic ahead of the bulk data transfers such as YouTube traffic.
+Bigleaf Dynamic QoS detects the bandwidth bottleneck in the paths to and from the customer’s site and adapts QoS to ensure traffic isn’t buffered in QoS-unaware ISP routers.

 Better VoIP and UCaaS with Bigleaf

 For those and other organizations, reliable VoIP and video calls continue to be critical to their success.
 To accomplish their goals, they depend on the internet.
 And their internet connectivity depends on Bigleaf.